weylar/bunny/README.md

 enableDetailSave(Boolean)
 ```
 Passing in `false`, `true` will otherwise enable it.

+### What Next?
+Check out this repo, App module for a complete integration with PayStack usage.

 ## Important Stuff To Note
 - When you set `bunnyTheme` ,  note that this will override any other color or background configuration in `XML`.
 To avoid this, you need to apply other changes through your code.
 Example: